 MTQ officials are urging motorists to allow additional travel time and consult Quebec 511 before departing to check for road conditions, closures and delays.
 The ministry noted that the schedule remains subject to change and that work could be postponed, extended or cancelled because of weather conditions or operational requirements.
-The traffic restrictions are expected to remain in place until sometime this fall.
+The traffic restrictions are expected to remain in place until sometime this fall. n